tloen/alpaca-lora/README.md

 - 🤗 **Try the pretrained model out [here](https://huggingface.co/spaces/tloen/alpaca-lora), courtesy of a GPU grant from Huggingface!**
 - Users have created a Discord server for discussion and support [here](https://discord.gg/prbq284xX5)
+- 4/6: Repo has been updated with Microsoft Research's [LLaMA-GPT4 dataset](https://github.com/Instruction-Tuning-with-GPT-4/GPT-4-LLM).

 This repository contains code for reproducing the [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) results using [low-rank adaptation (LoRA)](https://arxiv.org/pdf/2106.09685.pdf).
 We provide an Instruct model of similar quality to `text-davinci-003` that can run [on a Raspberry Pi](https://twitter.com/miolini/status/1634982361757790209) (for research),